Viverun/Blog-IT-V-02/DJANGO_PROJECT/README.md

     *   Click "New" -> "Blueprint".
     *   Connect your GitHub account and select the repository for your Django project.
     *   Render will automatically detect and parse the `render.yaml` file.
     *   Review the services and environment variables.
-You will need to:
-        *   Manually add `DJANGO_SECRET_KEY` as a secret environment variable for the web service.
+        *   The `DJANGO_SECRET_KEY` will be generated automatically by Render as specified in `render.yaml` (`generateValue: true`).
+You can also set it manually if preferred.
         *   The `DATABASE_URL` will be automatically provided by the Render PostgreSQL service and injected into your web service's environment.
-    *   Click "Create Blueprint Instance".
+    *   Click "Create Blueprint Instance" (or "Apply" if updating).
 3.  **Deployment**: Render will build and deploy your application based on `render.yaml` and `build.sh`.
 4.  **Set Custom Domain (Optional)**: Once deployed, you can add a custom domain in your Render service settings.